Champagnepagcois/Proyecto_AI/frontend/README.md

 ![Home Page](homepage.png)

-# E-commerce
+# Proyecto AI "E-commerce"

 This is an e-commerce project created using [Next.js](https://nextjs.org/).
-You can see the demo [here](https://reactjs-nextjs-ecommerce.vercel.app/).

 ## Used Technologies